 Think of the word “probate” as meaning “transfer of title.”
 There are several ways that property can be owned so that property automatically goes to the family or to a co-owner when a person dies without having to file a court application for probate.

 What is property in Texas?

 Property is either separate property or community property.
-Separate property is owned by an unmarried person or is owned by a person before being married.
+Separate property is owned by an unmarried person or owned by a person before marriage.
 A gift or inheritance to a married person is separate property.
 Community property is acquired by a married person during the marriage.

 The total amount of property a person owns is called the estate.
 The community estate of a married couple is owned by both persons.
 In other words, each spouse owns one half of the community estate.
 When a married person dies, only one half of the community estate can be given away because the other half is still owned by the living spouse.
 The spouse that has died (called the decedent) could own a separate estate in addition to one-half of the community estate.

 The following is a list of how property can be owned:

 - Community property with right of survivorship

 Can a married person still have separate property?

 Yes.
 Property owned before a marriage is separate property.
 Property that is given as a gift to or that is inherited by a married person is also separate property.

 What if a person dies without a will?